I help folks who (like me)

 Interesting things about my clients:

-• About 40% of my clients have pronouns other than he/him or she/her.
+About 60% of my clients have pronouns other than he/him or she/her.
 Lots of they/them folks, and a few whose pronouns are less common than they/them.
 I’m not saying that you should use non-traditional pronouns, I’m just saying that I’m very used to asking and respecting your pronouns.

-• About half of my clients are transgender, non-binary, agender, or otherwise gender non-conforming.
+About half of my clients are transgender, non-binary, agender, or otherwise gender non-conforming.

-• Lots of my clients are non-monogamous, but not all, and you certainly don’t have to be in order to work with me.
+Lots of my clients are non-monogamous, but not all, and you certainly don’t have to be in order to work with me.

-• Probably 70% of my clients are queer, but you’re still very welcome if you’re straight/cisgender.
+Probably 70% of my clients are queer, but you’re still very welcome if you’re straight/cisgender.

-• About half of my clients are also actively working with a therapist.
+About half of my clients are also actively working with a therapist.
 My coaching is extremely helpful either on its own, or as a powerful addition to what you’re working on in therapy.
 We can talk about this in lots more detail if you have questions.

-• About half of my clients are in the USA, and the other half are scattered all over the world.
+About half of my clients are in the USA, and the other half are scattered all over the world.
 My scheduling system calculates the time difference for us.
 I can schedule an appointment for you at 10am my time, and it will correctly send you reminders that this appointment will be at 7pm your time in Rwanda, for example.

-• I’ll suggest specific resources (books, videos, podcasts, etc.) to help you keep unlearning the deepest snarls that are still lurking in your religiously-conditioned brain.
+I’ll suggest specific resources (books, videos, podcasts, etc.) to help you keep unlearning the deepest snarls that are still lurking in your brain.
 You’ll be building new brain patterns that work for you instead of against you.

-• You can email or voicemail me up to twice a week, and I will respond in less than 24 business hours.
+In between sessions, you can email or voicemail me up to twice a week, and I will respond in less than 24 business hours.
 I am happy to hear from you, and happy to give you extra support in this way!!!

 My clients say: